johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 Prerequisites:
 - A registered domain name
 - A Cloudflare account with your public domain onboarded (this is easy to achieve, simply make an account and click the onboard button then follow the steps)
-- A server/VM running Ubuntu 24
+- A host running Ubuntu 24

 Why Technitium?
 - Technitium is a reliable and simple DNS server, equipped with a GUI for ease of management.